 How does he pick himself up from that, and battle Robbo to get back into the World Championship picture?

 And last but not least, a three-way dance for the number one contendership to the PROGRESS World Championship, between three of the core members of the roster.

 Jimmy Havoc is back folks.
 The King Of The Goths has found his dark side once more, and after putting down Paul Robinson at Wembley, he wants to reclaim what is rightfully (in his mind) his….that World Championship.
 A fully concentrated and malevolent Havoc is one of the scariest things in wrestling.
 Could he rise to the top of the pile once again?

-Chris Brooks was involved in a World Championship match in Hamburg, Germany earlier this year, but due to certain wXw talent getting involved, the match was thrown out and Brooks’s chance had disappeared.
-Management are righting that wrong here (kinda) by putting him in the mix.
+Chris Brooks was involved in a World Championship match in Hamburg, Germany earlier this year.
+But due to certain wXw talent getting involved, the match was thrown out and Brooks’s chance had disappeared.
+Management is righting that wrong here (kinda) by putting him in the mix.
 If Brooks puts away Haskins and Havoc then he truly deserves that shot against WALTER.